Victorian Railways Dd class: Design improvements

 During the construction of the D^{D} class, a number of changes were made.
 The first locomotives built featured low running plates with splashers over the driving wheels and a narrow cab.
 However, after 26 such examples were built the design was altered with high running plates mounted above the driving wheels and a more comfortable full-width pressed metal cab of Canadian design, a feature incorporated at the request of Victorian Railways Chief Commissioner and former Canadian Pacific Transportation Manager Thomas Tait.
 These became hallmarks of all subsequent VR steam locomotive designs.

 Although the Dd was considered to be a successful design, it had a key shortcoming in that its boiler performance was not sufficient for the traffic demands being placed on it.
 In 1914, an experimental superheater was fitted to D^{D} 882 and was found to be very successful.
 Both D^{D} and A^{2} designs (both locomotive classes still under construction at the time) were modified with superheated boilers (with all of the existing A^{2} class locomotives eventually fitted with superheated boilers).
 Superheaters were also fitted to three of the $\mathrm{D^D_E}$ locomotives.
 Further D^{D} locomotives were also built with 19 in. diameter cylinders in place of the original 18 in. cylinders.

 In 1923–4, D^{D} 1022 was experimentally fitted with pulverised brown coal (PBC) burning equipment.
+This followed experiments in 1913 with briquetted coal, which was tested on engines $\mathrm{D^D_E}$712 and A^{2}760.